 When company A takes an equity stake in company B, two mechanisms weaken motivation for individuals in B. First, the owners and stock-owning employees of B give up a certain portion of their rights to future gains.
 Consequently, they are less motivated to put in the desired level or quality of effort since they stand to get a smaller proportion of any gains that might be derived from it.
 Full acquisition can exacerbate the problem.
 Second, a company gets the right to direct the actions of its partner’s employees when it takes high levels of equity in the partner.
 Roughly speaking, the greater the equity ownership, the stronger is the right to direct the partner.

 For instance, a minority equity position allows for board representation, which is a weak form of control over the strategic direction of the partner firm.
 Full ownership, on the other hand, allows for much greater control and consequently the ability to implement even a major strategic redirection.
 An increase in control for the partner taking the equity ownership position, however, corresponds to a proportionate decrease in control for the other partner.
 As a result, both owners and employees of the latter partner have less autonomy to guide the future course of their actions and to decide how and where to put their effort.
 This loss of autonomy in terms of where to allocate their effort may result in lower motivation and reduced effort, besides possibly missing out on their valuable insights.
-These are instances of the negative synergies from organizational complexity we discussed in Chapter 2, and referred to as “Dilbert” costs.
+These are instances of the negative synergies from organizational complexity we discussed in Section 2, and referred to as “Dilbert” costs.
 They will likely be larger when there are significant changes to the working conditions of individuals in the organizations.
 This highlights a decrease in the benefit from joint operation Vm(AB) that is created by increasing levels of equity.

 2. Uncertainty and commitment